DM-UK/NoisyHexagons/README.md

 ## NoisyHexagons

-A Java demonstration of how to achieve visually appealing hexagon border transitions of a [CompositeHexagonGrid](https://github.com/DM-UK/CompositeHexagonGrid) using the [MidpointDisplacement](https://github.com/DM-UK/MidpointDisplacement) algorithm.
+A Java demonstration of how to achieve hexagon border transitions of a [CompositeHexagonGrid](https://github.com/DM-UK/CompositeHexagonGrid) using the [MidpointDisplacement](https://github.com/DM-UK/MidpointDisplacement) algorithm.

 Drawing a line along each edge of a regular hexagon using the Midpoint Displacement algorithm we get the following effect:
 ![](/src/main/resources/image20250805111428.png)